 In cryptorchidism (undescended testes), one or both of the testes remain in the abdomen.
 Usually the testes descend into the scrotum shortly before birth.
 At birth, about 3% of boys have undescended testes, but, in most of them, the testes spontaneously descend on their own within the first 4 months of life.
 The cause of cryptorchidism is usually unknown.

 Vanishing testes syndrome (bilateral anorchia) occurs in about 1 in every 20,000 male births.
-The testes are likely present during early development in the womb but are resorbed by the body before or after birth.
-Without testes, these children cannot produce testosterone or sperm.
+The testes are likely present during early development in the womb but are resorbed by the body before or shortly after birth.
+Without testes, children cannot produce testosterone or sperm.
 Without testosterone or sperm, they cannot develop male secondary sexual characteristics (such as facial hair and muscle mass) and are infertile.

 Absence of Leydig cells (cells in the testes that normally produce testosterone) leads to the development of partially developed genitals or ambiguous genitals.
 Ambiguous genitals are not clearly male or female.
 These defects develop because not enough testosterone is produced to stimulate the fetus to develop normal male genitals.